chrsigg/nsprcomp/README.md

 attention needs to be paid when computing more than a single PC.
 The algorithm implements the _generalized deflation method_ proposed by Mackey (2009) to maximize the additional variance of each component.
-Given a basis of the space spanned by the previous PAs, the variance of the PC is maximized after projecting the current PA to the ortho-complement space of the basis.
+The variance of the PC is maximized after projecting the PA to the ortho-complement of the space spanned by the previous PAs.
 This procedure maximizes the additional variance not explained by previous components, and is identical to standard PCA if no sparsity or non-negativity constraints are enforced on the PAs.